Hervormd Gereformeerde Staatspartij: Municipal and provincial government

-The party also held one to two seats Provincial Council of South Holland and municipal councils in cities like The Hague, Arnhem and Vianen.
+The party also held one to two seats in the Provincial Council of South Holland and municipal councils in cities like The Hague, Arnhem and Vianen.

 Electorate

 Support for the HGS was religiously based.
-Many of the party's supporters came from was supported by the Confessional Union, the orthodox wing of the Dutch Reformed Church.
+Many of the party's supporters came from by the Confessional Union, the orthodox wing of the Dutch Reformed Church.

 Linked organisations

 The party's youth movement was called the Jonge Geuzen (Young Beggars).
 Its bi-weekly periodical was the State and Church.

 Relations to other parties

 The HGS was methodically isolated, and isolated itself.
 Because of its anti-Catholicism it was opposed to the Catholic Roman Catholic State Party.
 It was also opposed to the liberalism of the Liberal State Party and the socialism of the Social Democratic Workers' Party.
 The CHU and to a lesser extent the ARP were reminded by the party of their original ideals, but they rejected the HGS' ideological orthodoxy.